Frequently Asked Questions

 • Will my insurance or Medicare cover the cost of BENLYSTA?

+Each insurance policy is different, and costs depend on your individual plan.
 To understand your cost for BENLYSTA, contact your insurance company or call the BENLYSTA Cares Support Team at 1-877-4-BENLYSTA (1-877-423-6597) Monday to Friday, 8 AM to 8 PM ET.
 The Support Team can connect you to BENLYSTA Gateway, which is part of BENLYSTA Cares, to research your estimated cost for BENLYSTA under your insurance policy.

 Was this helpful?